-The strategies that will be employed at Wave 2, Wave 3 and for students with EHC plans are recorded in the Pupil Profile and Tracking Sheets reflecting provision that is additional to, or different from, normal differentiated provision.
+The strategies that will be employed at Wave 2, Wave 3 and for students with EHC plans are recorded in the Pupil Profile reflecting provision that is additional to, or different from, normal differentiated provision.
 Not all students with SEN/D have a Pupil Profile but their progress is closely monitored.
 Contents of the Information Sheet include:

 - Access Arrangement information.

 - Teaching strategies to be used.

-- Additional provision to be put in place.

 - Data referring to attainment and specific needs.

 The Pupil Profile is shared to all staff who support the student's learning, and to the parents or carers and the student.
-Pupil Profile Sheets are constantly reviewed and updated, but also form part of the formal review process following consultation with teaching staff and new targets identified.
-Prior to review, teaching staff return the completed target sheet:
+Pupil Profile Sheets are constantly reviewed and updated, but also form part of the formal review process following consultation with teaching and learning support staff.
+Consultation may include:

-- Outlining the steps they have taken to help students achieve their targets
+- the steps taken to help students achieve their targets

 - Current assessment information

 - Observations

 - How well the targets have been achieved

-- Future concerns / targets
+- Future concerns and strategies